chang-jacob/chang-jacob.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a Ph.D. candidate in Biomedical Data Science at Stanford University, advised by [Dr. Sylvia Plevritis](https://plevritislab.stanford.edu/) and [Dr. Lu Tian](https://profiles.stanford.edu/lu-tian?tab=bio).
-My research interests are in developing computational methods for the analysis of spatial multiomics data while accounting for high degrees of heterogeneity between patients and/or samples.
+I am broadly interested in developing better computational and statistical methods to analyze noisy and high-dimensional biological data.
 I am also interested in translational bioinformatics and on improving decision-making across the preclinical to clinical spectrum.

+My recent projects have been in (1) developing a statistical framework and R package to detect statistically significant differences in spatial cell type colocalization from spatial omics data, and (2) multimodal integration of spatial transcriptomics, spatial proteomics, and histopathology in lung adenocarcinoma.

 I'm originally from Mililani, Hawai'i, and earned bachelor's degrees in Statistics and Sociology from the University of Notre Dame.
 Before graduate school, I worked as a Data Scientist at [84.51&deg;](https://www.8451.com/), where I worked on the Health and Wellness Pharmacy Team and the Algorithmic Fairness Team.
 As a graduate student, I have interned as a computational biologist and bioinformatician at Genentech and Amgen.

 Outside of research, I enjoy reading, hiking, and spending time with my wife and dogs.